 The month of Ramadan is for everyone, for the one who is fasting and for the one who is not.
 This is why Allah exempted Ramadan for the Sick or traveling from fasting.
 So that they can do what they can with ease as Allah does not burden a soul more than they can bear.
 And Insha’Allah, once you are up to it you can get the blessings of this holy month.
 So let’s see ways in which we can fully reap the benefits and enjoy our ibadah (worship) this Ramadan!

 Say to yourself, “Ramadan is here and Allah is so merciful that He has given me another chance to seek His forgiveness and mercy.”
 Alhamdulillah.
 And ask Allah to enable you to spend Ramadan in a manner most pleasing to Him.

 Start writing down all the Dua’s that you want to make for yourself, your health, your akhirah, your family, your friends, and the ummah.
 Get your Quranic Dua’s in one place and the masnoon Duas in another place.
 Make a basket or box in which you can keep these duas and a tasbih near your bed or where you rest so that you can take it out yourself and wouldn’t need to call someone to give it to you every single time.
 Too weak to read?
 No problem!
 Get your dua audios ready on your mobile.

 Read Quran Now:

-Read Quran from now, if you aren’t already doing it for one page, half a page, whatever you can manage, just do it.
-If you can’t read, then listen to it for 10 minutes, 15 minutes or how much every time you can afford to spend and pay attention to without feeling sick.
-Sadly, I couldn’t listen to a lot Quran with attention.
+Read the Quran from now, if you aren’t already doing it for one page, half a page, whatever you can manage, just do it.
+If you can’t read, then listen to it for 10 minutes, 15 minutes, or how much every time you can afford to spend and pay attention to without feeling sick.
+Sadly, I couldn’t listen to a lot of Quran with attention.
 I wish I had been able to.
 May Allah make it easy for you.
 Continue this habit even after Ramadan at a pace that you can easily manage.